 - hare (n.)

-- Old English hara "hare," from West Germanic *hasan- (cf. Old Frisian hasa, Middle Dutch haese, Dutch haas, Old High German haso, German Hase), possibly with a sense of "gray" (cf. Old English hasu, Old High German hasan "gray"), from PIE *kas- "gray" (cf. Latin canus "white, gray, gray-haired").
+- Old English hara "hare," from West Germanic *hasan- (source also of Old Frisian hasa, Middle Dutch haese, Dutch haas, Old High German haso, German Hase), of uncertain origin; possibly the original sense was "gray" (compare Old English hasu, Old High German hasan "gray"), from PIE *kas- "gray" (source also of Latin canus "white, gray, gray-haired").
 Perhaps cognate with Sanskrit sasah, Afghan soe, Welsh ceinach "hare."
 Rabbits burrow in the ground; hares do not.
-Hare-lip is from 1560s.

 - hare (v.)